 Both the film and series version are completed and “reveal a man who exchanged civilian life for solitude in the mountains near Yosemite.
 He was not a fugitive from justice who fled to the mountains, as the 1970s TV series conveyed.
 Rather, he opted for a peaceful life in order to escape the crush of a greed-driven society striving for wealth and power as a result of ‘gold rush fever.’
 As Henry David Thoreau wrote about his own move to the woods “to live deliberately,” so too did Adams have a similar calling.
 At least for awhile.
 The new Grizzly Adams motion picture and television series versions will be adjusted for today’s viewing audience to better identify it with this fascinating, albeit long misunderstood and mostly forgotten person of western lore.” – Grizzly Adams Entertainment

-Dan Haggerty was born on November 19, 1941 and grew up in Pound, Wisconsin.
+Dan Haggerty was born on November 19, 1941 in Los Angeles, California.
 After battling with cancer for five months, Haggerty passed away on January 15, 2016 surrounded by his family.
 His longtime manager and friend Terry Bomar said “I told him we’re praying for him…I told him ‘I love you, man.’
 The last thing I heard him say was “I love you.’ “

 Willow and Thatch exists because of you: You can shop our Jane Austen Period Drama Adaptations merchandise, click on our links (like these that take you to Etsy and Amazon) and make purchases on those sites, and buy period-inspired products from the Lovely Things Shop.
 You can also continue to share our articles, or make a financial contribution here.
 All these things allow us to write feature articles, update The Period Films List, mail out our newsletter, maintain the website and much more.
 Thank you!